 Iowa Birth Records Search

-Iowa’s Department of Public Health handles all birth records searches and issues Iowa birth records.
+Iowa’s Department of Public Health handles all Iowa Public birth records searches and issues IA birth records.
 They began keeping birth records in July of 1880.

 They issue approximately 85,000 records per year.

 Only specific people with a direct and tangible interest in the record can request a copy of your Iowa birth record.
 Some examples are: you, if you are 18 or older, your spouse, your children, your legal guardian, your parents, grandparents, grandchildren, siblings or your lawyer with authorization.

 Table of Contents